Shreyas19-ai/Data-Science-Project-Structure/README.md

 ### End to End Data Science Project Structure

+- It contains data ingestion through a DataBase

 If we want to automate project structure we use **cookiecutter**
 Steps:
 1. Install cookiecutter